 My official name is Jessica Jones.
 But my friends (and actually most people) call me Jess.
 I’m a Registered Dietitian and Certified Diabetes Educator (and Zumba Instructor!) with a Master’s of Science in Nutrition.
-These days, I work at a Primary Care Clinic called in Oakland, CA. My job consists of providing nutritional counseling to patients in the Adult Medicine, Pediatrics, Women and Specialty Clinics on weight loss, pre-diabetes/diabetes, healthy eating during pregnancy, hypertension, high cholesterol, and more.
-I teach a couple of classes for both adults and kids too.
+These days, I work at an outpatient clinic in San Francisco.
+My job consists of providing nutritional counseling to patients on general wellness and healthy eating, disordered eating, GI issues, hypertension, high cholesterol, and more.

-If I had to describe my 3 biggest joys in life, I’d say 1. eating fresh fruits and and vegetables, 2. helping people realizing how amazing healthy foods can taste and improve their health and 3. getting 8 hours of sleep every night.
-I’m also really into making things (I used to sew lot of my own clothes in high school and college).
-Home decorating, painting, science, budgeting and finance… or “crunching numbers” as I like to call it, traveling (on my 30th birthday I left NYC and took a 9-month tripsy around the world) and fitness are some of my other passions.
-Spending time with friends and family are up there too.
+If I had to describe my 3 biggest joys in life, I’d say 1. eating fresh foods, 2. helping people improve their relationship with food and their health, and 3. getting 8 hours of sleep every night.
+I’m also really into making things (I used to sew lot of my own clothes in high school and college and I’m currently taking a wood-working series).
+Home decorating, painting, writing, science, budgeting and finance… or “crunching numbers” as I like to call it, traveling (on my 30th birthday I left NYC and took a 9-month tripsy around the world) and fitness are some of my other passions.
+Spending time with friends and family are up there, too.

 For most of my life, I have been a vegetarian.
 This started when I was about 12-years-old.
 As a girl, I never liked the way meat tasted.
 I always used to pick it apart until there really wasn’t anything left to eat.
 It wasn’t until I went to visit my big brother and his girlfriend in their northern CA cabin that I realized, not eating meat was a “thing.”
 My brother’s girlfriend was a vegetarian, and it was on that trip that I had my very first veggie burger.
 Love at first bite, as I like to call it.
 On the ride home, I declared that I was going to be a vegetarian.
 And just like that, I never ate meat again.

 I want to be clear about one thing, though.
-Just because I stopped eating meat, doesn’t mean I automatically started eating healthy.
+Just because I stopped eating meat, doesn’t mean I automatically started eating in a balanced way.
 My favorite go-to foods in High School were a cheeseburger with “no meat” from McDonald’s and a small fries.
-I also was addicted to sugar and sweets.
-Picture a kid who added two tablespoons of sugar to already sweet cereal, ate a pack of candy a day, and snacked on sugar cubes (meant for tea) at Chinese restaurants.
+I would also frequently binge on sugar and sweets.
+I was that kid who added two tablespoons of sugar to sugary cereal, ate a pack of candy a day, and snacked on sugar cubes (meant for tea) at restaurants.

-In my early twenties, I met with a nutritionist that helped me kick my sugar habit to the curb.
-I learned how to have power over food, rather than letting food have power over me.
-She motivated me to learn more about nutrition and whole foods.
-A couple years later, I went back to school to become a Registered Dietitian myself.
-Throughout the process Wendy and I created Food Heaven Made Easy, a resource for nutrition education and healthy vegetable-based recipes that taste great, but won’t break the bank.
-Some of my favorite recipes include this vegetarian kale taco salad, and these DIY reduced fat blueberry oat bars.
+In my late twenties, I went back to school to become a Registered Dietitian.
+Throughout the process, Wendy and I created Food Heaven Made Easy, a resource for nutrition education and healthy recipes that taste great but won’t break the bank.
+Some of my favorite recipes include this vegetarian kale taco salad and these DIY reduced fat blueberry oat bars.
 If you want to learn more about what I eat in a typical day, check out my Buzzfeed article here.

 Food Heaven has been a way to merge both my geeky and creative sides.
 Thanks so much for your continued support along the way. xo!
 J